Matheuspp/Matheuspp/README.md

 ![Poster Araxa](https://mediaim.expedia.com/destination/2/c426a79af3ab738d6a760c4d8464396c.jpg)

 I began programming 7 years ago and started my studies in Computer Science at the Federal University of Viçosa (2018-2022).
-I graduated with a Master’s degree in Computer Science from the Federal University of Uberlândia.
+I graduated with a Master’s degree in Computer Science from the Federal University of Uberlândia (2022-2024).
 My software development career spans over 6 years.

 I have worked with clients globally, and I am involved in development at [Vigil Global](https://vigil.global/), a consulting and software company based in London.